knuesel/LinAlgTools.jl/docs/src/index.md

 ## Gaussian Elimination

+The implementation is very simple and not particularly robust:

+Pivot search and reduction are performed using exact comparison with 0 even when matrix elements are floating point numbers.

 The algorithm rarely works with matrices of integer type since they generally cannot store the results of the multiplications by non-integers.
 However rational arrays generally work well for small matrices: